Nucleomics-VIB/ngs-tools/README2.md

 ### **mappability.sh**

 The bash script **[mappability.sh](mappability.sh)** creates a mappability track for a given single-read length and a reference genome.
-Such tracks used to be present in IGV from the web server and are now created locally.
+Such tracks used to be present in IGV from the web server and have been removed.
+A mappability track allows you to identify those regions of the genome which are so ubiquitous that reads have no chance to map to them and explain why you may not observe coverage in these regions (Derrien et al., 2012).
+For more info about this data type, please look at our page http://wiki.bits.vib.be/index.php/Create_a_mappability_track.
+The script depends on a number of resources including the gem-libraries and several of Jim Kent's Utilities KentUtils.

 ```bash
 # Usage: mappability.sh
 # -i <reference assembly fasta>)>